 In addition to backing up your code, Git makes it very easy to collaborate with other developers.
 Since most code repositories are located on the Internet, developers can “download” the program’s latest version and upgrade it.
 When we say that – we mean the people you give access to modify your program or application.
 There are many more benefits that Git offers, but you get the point.
 Git is here to track changes to your code.

 Furthermore, GitHub is a website or service that allows you to save code to their servers with the help of Git.
-Specifically, GitHub is your online repository where you store code, and the site offers many additional features.
+Specifically, GitHub is your online repository where you store code, and the site offers many additional features as well as integration with tools such as Asana.
 Some can connect with other developers, allowing other developers to “help” you with the project.
 So, GitHub is one of the best services of its kind.

 What we like most is the modularity of the editor, which means you already have over 9000 packages and over 3000 themes that you can install to add new features, or, as we said, you can add the same yourself.
 You do not like an existing option – remove it.
 Or replace it with your own.
 The interface is excellent and reminds us of Sublime Text, which is very commendable.
 Sublime Text is a fantastic editor, but it costs about $70.
 Atom is open-source and free.